Welcome to the Bond Law Clinic

 - Currently enrolled at Bond University in a law degree program, either an LLB or JD;

-- Completion of at least 3 semesters is preferred;
+- Completion of at least one semester;

 - Past engagement in extra-curricular activities;